choderalab/klogw/_posts/2016-07-14-how-to-write-a-methods-section.md

 ### Provide sufficient detail

 You will need to provide sufficient detail for a competent researcher in the field to reproduce it.

 * Document everything you did in detail
 * Send to someone in another lab to read through to see if you have provided enough information for them to reproduce your work
 * Post to a preprint server and see if people have questions about information you may have left out

 ### Keep the flow clean

-Don't clog up the main flow of the story with irrelevant details, but be complete by including what is needed somewhere (e.g., separate Detailed Methods section, Appendix, etc.)
+Don't clog up the main flow of the story with irrelevant details, but be complete by including what is needed somewhere (e.g., separate Detailed Methods section, Appendix, etc.).

 ----